Sure, I’ve made some travel mistakes.

 Read more about Trieste’s fluid borders with an easy Timeline of Trieste

-Mantova: Get too drunk at the best osteria ever with friends
+Mantova: Get too drunk with friends at the best osteria ever

 I originally had this for the travel mistakes post but couldn’t bring myself to count it as a mistake.
-True, I definitely didn’t see Palazzo Ducale as well as I would have sober, but there’s no better Italian experience than a three-hour, two-bottle of wine lunch in a local osteria with friends.
+True, I definitely didn’t see Palazzo Ducale as well as I would have sober, but there’s no better Italian experience than a three-hour, two-bottle-of-wine lunch in a local osteria with friends.
 The lunch was amazing, by the way.